datuhealth/idiomatic-html/README.md

 ### Exceptions and slight deviations

-Elements with multiple attributes can have attributes arranged across multiple lines in an effort to improve readability and produce more useful diffs.
+Elements with 4 or more attributes must have attributes arranged across multiple lines in an effort to improve readability and produce more useful diffs.

 Example: